-Whether trying out with a LiveCD or installing to hard drive, there's advice to help you choose the right architecture here and here.
+Whether trying out with a LiveDVD or installing to hard drive, there's advice to help you choose the right architecture here and here.

-Typically, installation is performed from DVD or CD discs.
-If you prefer to use a USB flash drive to install, you can follow the guidance beginning here for all install types, or, for Live Media, you can go directly to the LiveUSB creator page.
+Typically, installation has been performed from DVD's.
+If you prefer to use a USB flash drive or other method to install, you can follow the guidance beginning here for all install types, or, for Live Media, you can go directly to the LiveUSB creator page.

-The Fedora Project has provided a comprehensive F17 Installation Guide and F18 Installation Guide to help you through the process.
+The Fedora Project has provided a comprehensive F23 Installation Guide to help you through the process.

 Help Sites for Current Fedora Releases: